Only Happy When It Rains: Recording and composition

 When "Only Happy When It Rains" was remastered in 2007 for Garbage's greatest hits album Absolute Garbage, it had to be reverse engineered from a damaged backup DAT as the analog masters for the debut album had been lost.
 This resulted in some discernible differences in the remaster.
 The original master tapes were found a few years later.

 In 2015, an early demo mix of "Only Happy When It Rains" was included as a previously unreleased bonus track on Garbage (20th Anniversary Super Deluxe Edition).

-Critical reception
+Release

+Initially, Mushroom Records had scheduled "Queer" to be the lead single for the UK release of the debut album Garbage, matching the single release strategy internationally.
+At last minute, it was decided to release "Only Happy When It Rains" as a single ahead of the album, with "Queer" rescheduled to later in 1995.
+"Only Happy When It Rains" was quickly picked up by radio, and was C-listed by Radio One, and reached number 47 on the airplay chart.
+Mushroom issued the single on a limited-edition 7-inch vinyl, CD and cassette on September 18, 1995.
+All formats were backed with two new tracks recorded specifically for the single: "Girl Don't Come" and "Sleep".